MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/poland/gs-e-invoicing-pol-get-started.md

 ---
 title: Get started with Electronic invoicing for Poland
-description: This article provides information that will help you get started with Electronic invoicing for Poland in Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
+description: The article provides information that will help you get started with Electronic invoicing for Poland in Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
 author: ikondratenko
 ms.date: 05/01/2024
 ms.topic: article